Prerequisites prior to Scheduling the Divine Mystery of Holy Baptism

 - A parishioner may serve as a sponsor in another Orthodox Parish by presenting a letter of good standing from his or her home Parish Priest.

 The Godparent anoints the child with blessed oil during the ceremony.
 By participating in the sacrament in this manner, the Godparent is making a pledge to guide and support their Godchild.
+A Non-Orthodox or non-practicing Christian would be unable to participate in the sacrament in this way.

 4. Godparent Customs